 For instance, drinking warm tea (50oC or 122 F) is much safer, as compared to drinking hot tea (60oC or 140 F).
-Hot foods or beverages may increase the risk of stomach and other cancers!
-Up to 3-fold higher risk!
+Hot foods or beverages may increase the risk of stomach and other cancers by up to 3 times.

-On the other hand, people who prefer eating warm foods have about 80% lower risk of developing gastric cancer, as compared to those who regularly have very hot meals!
+On the other hand, people who prefer eating warm foods have about 80% lower risk of developing gastric cancer, as compared to those who regularly eat very hot meals!

 Hot meals may increase the risk of Esophageal cancer